 What is the total cost I might be expected to pay towards the scholarship?

 In almost all countries, applicants will be charged by their national or local coordinators for the administrative costs of handling their application and also for the English language test if required.
 These charges are not refundable.
 Parents of students successful in winning full scholarships will be also expected to pay a fee to HMC Projects to cover the administrative costs of the scholarship programme.
-This fee is currently £1400 for students who come from or have citizenship of a country in the EEA and £900 for those who do not.
+This fee is currently £1500 for students who come from or have citizenship of a country in the EU and £700 for those who do not.
 While schools pay all tuition and boarding fees, there will be 'extra' charges to parents arising from school trips and the purchase of textbooks and uniform, and (in some cases) examination fees.
 Although the HMC Projects bursary (see below), paid to full scholars, will cover some of these costs, parents will normally need to provide financial support for their children, much as they would provide 'pocket money' at home.
-Parents will be required to meet the cost of air fares and other travel expenses to and from the UK at the beginning and end of the school year and for school holidays and (if applicable) half-term holidays.
+Parents will be required to meet the cost of air fares and other travel expenses to and from the school in the UK at the beginning and end of the school year and for school holidays and (if applicable) half-term holidays.

 Parents of students awarded a reduced fee scholarship do not pay an administrative fee to HMC Projects and do not receive a bursary.
 They have to pay the reduced fees: normally about 25% of the cost of the full boarding fees.
 As is the case for full scholars, there will be ‘extra’ charges as described above including travel.
 In addition, many schools insist that reduced fee scholars have a guardian who is resident in the UK.
 Commercial guardian services can be expensive and some the parents of reduced fee scholars appoint an adult who is a relative or close family friend, resident in the UK, to act as a guardian with the agreement of the school.

 Will I get any financial support from HMC Projects if I am awarded a scholarship?